Explore the benefits of introducing commercial CCTV camera systems into your business.

 Solar-Powered Security Cameras

 Solar-powered cameras are an innovative security solution for remote areas without access to mains power.
-The system entails a tower with a camera and solar panels perched on top, often attached to a dolly for optimal portability.
+The commercial CCTV camera systems entail a tower with a camera and solar panels perched on top, often attached to a dolly for optimal portability.
 An in-built battery stores power for cloudy days and nighttime use.

 Many solar-powered cameras transmit captured images by the local 4G network.
 When 4G isn’t available, a wireless bridge provides stable cable-free data transmission over large distances.
 Solar-powered systems can incorporate various camera types and capture clear imagery from 100 to 500 metres away.

-The technology is primarily used in industrial and public infrastructure projects, such as oil and gas fields, construction sites, and telecommunication towers.
+The technology of a solar-powered commercial CCTV camera is primarily used in industrial and public infrastructure projects, such as oil and gas fields, construction sites, and telecommunication towers.